CVHB008/CODsoft/README.md

 ![Intership image kept in readme in Codsoft repo](https://github.com/user-attachments/assets/ac57b367-e1ec-4bb9-b8a8-007d9befa9c2)
 # Internship Tasks Repository

-This repository contains the tasks and projects assigned to me during my internship in python programming at Codsoft.Each task and its
+This repository contains the tasks and projects assigned to me during my internship in python programming at Codsoft.Each task and its details are given below.

 # Table of Contents
 Introduction